Lincoln Way meets Maple Street meets Park Street, Auburn, California 95603

 Another Ken Fox statue is located in Porterville.
 Called "Salute the Farmer" it shows a farmer with a plow.
 It was made in 1977 for the city's Bicentennial and is located at the north end of Main Street in North Park.

-Two other statues might have also been created by Dr. Ken Fox.
+I had originally thought that two other statues might have also been created by Dr. Ken Fox.
 These two are located at Steele Realty & Investment Company in Elk Grove of Sacramento County.
 They are a giant Native American and an enormous buffalo.
 They look to be similar, both in design and in building materials, to the other statues shown here.
+However, I have since found out that these two statues were created by a student of Doctor Fox, Bruce Carty!

 Dr. Fox also created a statue entitled "Why" in 1967.
 The statue depicts a soldier holding a dead fellow soldier.
 It is also located in Auburn, but is not a gigantic, concrete statue like the others.
 Dr. Fox served in the Korean War as a dentist.